How to Handle Security Situations

 What to do during an armed robbery

-(Courtesy to SAPS, Coastal Security Services and FADT)
+(Courtesy of SAPS, Coastal Security Services and FADT)

 The likelihood of an armed robbery turning violent at places like a shopping centre, store, warehouse, factory, distribution centre, etc., (which may result in injuries to personnel and customers) can be effectively reduced by the behaviour of the victims.